h-REA/hREA/docs/contributing.md

   `clients/acceptance/src/scenarios/regressions.ts` exists specifically to hold the checks the Tryorama retirement would otherwise have dropped: `updateCommitment`, `updateAgreement`, `updatePlan`, `Intent.observedBy`, `Plan.nonProcessCommitments` with `Process.committedInputs`/`committedOutputs`, the `spatialThings` / `agreementBundles` / bare `economicEvents` collection queries, relay `before`/`last` pagination on `agents`, `Agreement.name` read-back, and the check that a resource stays listed exactly once after repeated events.
 It is kept as one file so the mapping from the retired suite stays auditable.

-`test:sweettest` packs the DNA itself (`yarn run build:happ && cargo test --manifest-path tests/sweettest/Cargo.toml`). `test:acceptance` expects the hApp and the adapter to already be built.
+`test:sweettest` packs the DNA itself (`yarn run build:happ && cargo test -p hrea-sweettest`). `test:acceptance` expects the hApp and the adapter to already be built.

 ### Known limitation: the acceptance conductors are not network-isolated